jdcloudcom/en/mktcontent/产品/product/fundesc/Product_Fundesc_84.md

 [
 	{
-		"funcName":"Multiple-network Interface & Multiple IP",
+		"funcName":"Multiple Network Interfaces & Multiple IPs",
 		"funcContent":[
 			{
 				"funcName":"",
-				"funcTitle":"Multiple network card",
+				"funcTitle":"Multiple Network Interfaces",
-				"funcP":"According to the VM instance type, a single VM can support to bind up to eight Elastic Network Interfaces which can respectively belong to different subnets under the same VPC."
+				"funcP":"According to the VM instance type, a single Virtual Machine can support association with up to eight Elastic Network Interfaces which can respectively belong to different subnets under the same Virtual Private Cloud."
 			},
 			{
 				"funcName":"",
-				"funcTitle":"Multi-Private IP",
+				"funcTitle":"Multiple Private IPs",
-				"funcP":"According to the VM instance type, each Elastic Network Interface of the VM supports up to 21 intranet IP addresses, and all Private IP addresses on the same Elastic Network Interface belong to the same subnet."
+				"funcP":"According to the VM instance type, each elastic network interface of the Virtual Machines supports up to 21 private IP addresses, and all private IP address on the same Elastic Network Interface belong to the same subnet."
 			},
 			{
 				"funcName":"",
 				"funcTitle":"Multi EIP",
-				"funcP":"Each Private IP address is assigned to an Elastic Network Interface.
-The Private IP address can be associated with an EIP address."
+				"funcP":"Each internal network IP address allocated to one Elastic Network Interface can be associated with one Elastic IP address."
 			}
 		]
 	},
 	{
-		"funcName":"Migration of Network Interface Card",
+		"funcName":"Migration of Network Interface",
 		"funcContent":[
 			{
 				"funcName":"",
-				"funcTitle":"Territory-level network card",
+				"funcTitle":"Territory-level Network Interface",
-				"funcP":"Support Elastic Network Interface of region class attribute, breaking through the limitations of available zones of traditional Elastic Network Interfaces.
-An Elastic Network Interface can be migrated elastically between VMs in different available zones in VPC."
+				"funcP":"Support Elastic Network Interfaces of region-level attribute, breaking through the limitation of availability zones of traditional elastic network interfaces.
+The elastic network interfaces can be migrated elastically between Virtual Machines in different availability zones in the Virtual Private Cloud."
 			},
 			{
 				"funcName":"",
 				"funcTitle":"Flexible migration",
-				"funcP":"The Elastic Network Interface can be flexibly migrated between the VMs in the VPC.
-When the Elastic Network Interface is migrated, the assigned Private IP address, EIP address, and security group are retained."
+				"funcP":"The Elastic Network Interface can be flexibly migrated between the Virtual Machines in the Virtual Private Cloud.
+When the Elastic Network Interface is migrated, the assigned private IP address, Elastic IP address and security group remain unchanged."
 			}
 		]
 	},